US STOCKS-Futures indicate rebound from recent sell-off

 By Ryan Vlastelica

-NEW YORK, Feb 5 (Reuters) - U.S. stock index futures advanced on Tuesday retracing ground lost the prior day, indicating that Wall Street would rebound off its worst daily session since November.
+NEW YORK, Feb 5 (Reuters) - U.S. stock index futures advanced on Tuesday, indicating that Wall Street would rebound off its worst daily session since November.

-Fourth-quarter earnings for S&P 500 companies are expected to rise 4.4 percent, according to the data.
+* S&P 500 fourth-quarter earnings are expected to rise 4.4 percent, according to the data.
 That estimate is above the 1.9 percent forecast at the start of earnings season, but well below the 9.9 percent forecast on Oct.
 1.